UT-LCA/scale-cnn/README.md

 This step can take several minutes to over an hour.

+## Layer / Network Implementation Names

+Scale-CNN generates multiple possible implementations for both layers and networks.
+Different implementations are given different names.
+The naming schemes are slightly different for layers and networks.

+A layer implementation name will looks like "r2\_o4".
+As mentioned in the paper, each layer implementation is characterized by two values -- input channel scale factor and output channel scale factor.
+The numbers next to "r" and "o" represent these two scale factors, respectively.
+The reason it is "r" instead of "i" is because I had originally called it the "read scale factor" and then never got around to changing it in the code.

+A network implementation name will look like "i3".
+In this case, "i" just stands for "implementation", and the number does not represent anything of significance; it is just used to distinguish itself from other implementations.

 ## Layer Types

 Currently, the only layer types supported by Scale-CNN are: